SAP-samples/teched2023-IN264/exercises/ex7/README.md

 ### 7.3 Approve the Equipment and Training requirements of newly hired employee in SAP Build Process Automation Inbox

 In the previous section, you were in the role of the newly hired employee.
-In the following exercise, you will be switching roles, and acting as the hiring manager.
+In the following section, you will be switching roles, and acting as the hiring manager.

 In the scenario, the hiring manager will need to approve equipment and training requirements of newly hired employee.
 To make this whole process a smooth experience for the manager, we make use of SAP Build Process Automation.